-As any regular reader will attest, I am a fan of classic cocktails.
+As any regular reader will attest, we are fans of classic cocktails.
 It would be hard to write these posts if that were not the case, since even contemporary combinations usually find their roots if not their inspiration from the classics.
-I especially love it when fantastic flavors result from simple recipes.
-When such a recipe also happens to be versatile enough to yield multiple delicious variations—the cocktail is, well, the Bee's Knees.
+We especially love it when fantastic flavors result from simple recipes.
+When such a recipe also happens to be versatile enough to yield multiple delicious variations—the cocktail is, well, the Bee’s Knees.

 Tracing this drink’s origin puts it somewhere in the middle of Prohibition.
 It first appears in print in Bill Boothby’s World Drinks and How to Mix Them published in 1934.
 Sometimes called the Honey Bee, or the Honeysuckle, the basic format is a gin sour that balances the lemon with honey instead of sugar or simple syrup.
 Boothby’s version also had a spoonful of orange juice, but that disappeared from other references.
 The extra kick of flavor that the honey brings has led some cocktail historians to suggest this worked nicely to hide the flavors of prohibition “bathtub” gin, and that’s where the fun begins.
 Despite these earliest references that list gin as the base spirit, the Bee’s Knees works really well as a rum cocktail, or even tequila.
 You can experiment with anything you think would pair with the honey.

 Add the ingredients to a shaker with ice, shake to chill and strain into a chilled cocktail glass.

 Note: To make honey syrup, combine equal amounts of honey with warm water and stir to fully dissolve.